prof. Jimmy Van den Eynden (MD, PhD)

 During this time, he also worked as an EMBO visiting scientist at the Cancer Research UK Cambridge Institute.

-Since 2018 he’s an assistant professor at Ghent University where he’s setting up a computational cancer genomics research group focussing on somatic mutation patterns and tumour evolution.
+Since 2018 he’s an assistant professor at Ghent University where he’s leading a computational cancer genomics research group focussing on somatic mutation patterns and tumour evolution.

 - Phosphoproteome and gene expression profiling of ALK inhibition in neuroblastoma cell lines reveals conserved oncogenic pathways.
 Sci Signal., 2018.
 (PMID: 30459281)